felixmerz00/hpc_esc_401_solutions/exercise_session_05/README.md

 I can't access the files inside the directory either, like hpc exam solution.txt.
 I cannot see if this file exists.
 The content of the direcory are inaccassible to me.

+With the command `chmod 700 testdir` I revoke permessions for everybody but me.
+I created a file and gave the permissions 000.
+The file was not lost.
+I could run `chmod u+rw no-permissions.txt`.
+Then I could edit the file again.

 ## Exercise 3
 1) end with 00
 grep .*00$ binary.txt